-Councillors Brosnan / Wise

-a.
-Adopt the following officer recommendations, including any changes and/or additional recommendations arising from the deliberations and consideration of all submissions to the Annual Plan 2019/20 Consultation Document:

-iv.
-Water projects:

-That Council proceed with bringing forward water related capital projects of \$7.8m, and

-- Council endorse the change of the funding source for all 3 Waters projects in the capital programme for 2019/20 which are currently funded by rates, to be funded by loans rates to better reflect inter-generational equity of the investment (\$860k). - That Council work with the Ministry of Health to develop a community education campaign to inform the community of the risks of managing network water supplies, the need for current chlorine and the potential health impacts of chlorination. - 3.
-Confirms that Water is Council's number 1 priority. - 4.
-That council commission an independent options and costings assessment report for the supply of un-chlorinated water for Napier. - Council seek expressions of interest for the preparation of this report, and that the selection of the consultant be done by full Council. - 6.
+That Council agree that the funding allocation for the Whakarire Ave Rock Revetment as outlined in the Long Term Plan (as \$1.737 mil for 2019/20), be moved to the 2020/21 financial year and inflated accordingly for LGCI price movements.
+That Council note funding for the project will remain as a Loan- HBHB Endowment Land income, which is repaid through general rates, until such time that Council makes a formal decision on a targeted rate for Whakarire Ave residents.
+Carried Part A iv.
+Councillors Brosnan / Wise Substitute Motion That Council: Council resolution a.
+Adopt the following officer recommendations, including any changes and/or additional recommendations arising from the deliberations and consideration of all submissions to the Annual Plan 2019/20 Consultation Document: iv.
+Water projects: That Council proceed with bringing forward water related capital projects of \$7.8m, and Council endorse the change of the funding source for all 3 Waters projects in the capital programme for 2019/20 which are currently funded by rates, to be funded by loans- rates to better reflect inter-generational equity of the investment (\$860k).
+That Council work with the Ministry of Health to develop a community education campaign to inform the community of the risks of managing network water supplies, the need for current chlorine and the potential health impacts of chlorination.
+3. Confirms that Water is Council's number 1 priority.
+That council commission an independent options and costings assessment report for the supply of un-chlorinated water for Napier.
+Council seek expressions of interest for the preparation of this report, and that the selection of the consultant be done by full Council.
 That \$200k be allocated for this review, with this to be funded through loans.
-Council note that this will add 0.02% to rates for 2020/21. - 7.
+Council note that this will add 0.02% to rates for 2020/21.
 That an invitation be extended to CCC Water Supply Improvement Manager and Canterbury Medical Officer of Health to visit Napier to share their information and experience with the removal of chlorine from their network with NCC councillors and staff.

-8. That Council approve those funds be transferred to Council's property assessment and compliance projects for 2019/20 (\$860k)

-Part A v.

-Councillors Boag / Taylor

-Adopt the following officer recommendations, including any changes and/or additional recommendations arising from the deliberations and consideration of all submissions to the Annual Plan 2019/20 Consultation Document:

-v.
-Provincial Growth Fund:

-That Council note that officers will report back on the success of applications to the Provincial Growth Fund.

-Parts B and D

-Councillors Taylor / Wright

-Note the following commitments from the Council Projects Fund for 2019/20:

-Requests committed during the year

-- 1. Taradale Community Pool Trust \$50k
+That Council approve those funds be transferred to Council's property assessment and compliance projects for 2019/20 (\$860k) Carried Part A v.
+Council resolution Councillors Boag / Taylor That Council: Adopt the following officer recommendations, including any changes and/or additional recommendations arising from the deliberations and consideration of all submissions to the Annual Plan 2019/20 Consultation Document: Provincial Growth Fund: That Council note that officers will report back on the success of applications to the Provincial Growth Fund.
+Carried Parts B and D Councillors Taylor / Wright Council resolution That Council: Note the following commitments from the Council Projects Fund for 2019/20: Requests committed during the year Taradale Community Pool Trust \$50k Enviroschools \$15k 3.
+Napier Community Advice Bureau \$30k Direct officers to prepare the Annual Plan 2019/20 document in accordance with the recommendations above (a-c).
+Carried Part C Councillors White / Wise Substitute Motion That Council: resolution c.

-- 2. Enviroschools \$15k

-- 3. Napier Community Advice Bureau \$30k

-- Direct officers to prepare the Annual Plan 2019/20 document in accordance with the recommendations above (a-c).

-Part C Substitute Motion

-Councillors White / Wise

-c.
 Direct Council officers to review the funding requests made under this consultation process, seek further information if necessary, and make a recommendation to Council on funding.

 Part E Councillors Hague / Taylor

 Council resolution That Council:

-e.
 Direct officers to advise the submitters of Council's decision in relation to their submission at the time of the adoption of the Annual Plan 2019/20 on 28 June 2019.

 Carried